3.5 Manual Recalibration of WFC3 Data

 Setting the Path to Reference Files

 Before any recalibration can be done, the user must define a local directory containing the calibration reference files.
-For WFC3, this directory is referred to as ‘iref’.
-The raw image headers already contain the appropriate keywords that list the reference file names that were assigned during STScI pipeline processing.
-The user must simply define the location of the ‘iref’ directory in their Unix environment:
+The directory for WFC3 is given the environment variable name ‘iref’.
+The raw image headers will already contain the appropriate keywords, 'iref’ variable, and the reference file names that were assigned during STScI pipeline processing.
+The user must simply define the ‘iref’ directory as the local directory in their Unix environment:

-If executed from the command line, this setup must be done in the same window in which python will be started.
-(Setting ‘iref’ from within python will not work, even though subsequently typing ‘show iref’ would suggest it might.)
-For convenience, this setup command can be added to the '.setenv' file, so that the 'iref' environment variable will always be defined.
-The ‘iref’ environment variable is required whether reprocessing through python or from the OS command line.
+If executed from the command line, this setup must be done in the same window in which Python will be started.
+(Setting ‘iref’ from within Python will not work, even though subsequently typing ‘show iref’ would suggest it might.)
+For convenience, this setup command can be added to the '.setenv' file for csh or ‘.bash_profile/.bashrc’ file for sh, so that the 'iref' environment variable will always be defined when you start a new terminal.
+The ‘iref’ environment variable is required whether reprocessing through Python or from the OS command line.

 Selecting Calibration Switches

 The MAST HST Data Processing uses the most up-to-date calibration reference files by default.
-In order to use non-default reference files, manual recalibration is required and in this case, the calibration reference file keywords will need to be updated manually in the raw data files with the desired file names before running calwf3.
+In order to use non-default reference files, manual recalibration is required and, in this case, the calibration reference file keywords will need to be updated manually in the primary header of the raw data files with the desired file names before running calwf3.
 In addition, the user can choose to change which calibration steps are performed by calwf3 by resetting the values of the calibration switch keywords.
 These keywords are listed in Table 3.7 along with their default values as used in the STScI pipeline.
-To change the values of any of the keyword switches, a FITS keyword editor such as the python package astropy.io.fits may be used.
+To change the values of any of the keyword switches, a FITS keyword editor such as the Python package astropy.io.fits may be used.

 from astropy.io import fits